zubeydesisman/html-fundamentals-text-formatting-lab-seattle-web-102819/README.md

 The second HTML page we will make requires a lot of the same basic structure, and enough that developers will often use built-in text editor shortcuts or copy and paste from previously written pages.
+We can go ahead and copy the structure of our `index.html` file.
 The only parts we need to change will be the visible content inside `<body>` and, our `<title>` content.

-We'll use a similar title structure as before and this time, replacing 'About' with 'Real Estate Listings', and copy and paste in the two headings we wrote in `index.html`.
+We'll use a similar title structure as before and this time, replacing 'About' with 'Listings', and use the same two headings we wrote in `index.html`.

 This time, instead of paragraph tags, let's add an `<h3>` with 'Property